-The presence of a highly pathogenic avian influenza (HPAI) has been confirmed in Canada, with cases spreading rapidly across the country and confirmed detections in B.C.
+The rise of highly pathogenic avian influenza (HPAI) in B.C. has yet to show any signs of slowing down.
 Positive cases have been confirmed in the Lower Mainland, Vancouver Island, Interior and North regions.
 This includes birds like great horned owls, bald eagles, great blue herons, ducks and geese, and even crows.

+The virus can spread to birds through contact with infected poultry and poultry products, or through contact with contaminated manure, litter, clothing, footwear, vehicles, equipment, feed and water.
 On rare occasions, this virus can cause disease in humans that have close contact with infected birds, or heavily contaminated areas.
-We need to do everything we can to stop this virus in its tracks!

 - Dashboard: Highly pathogenic avian influenza – wild birds

 - Precautions for bird banders, Aviculturists and wildlife rehabilitation centres